 Orthostatic hypotension, also called postural hypotension, is a term used to describe a low blood pressure that occurs when we stand up from a sitting or lying position.

-Orthostatic hypotension is a common cause of dizziness and lightheadedness in the upright position
+Orthostatic hypotension is a common cause of dizziness and lightheadedness in the upright position.
+It may even cause presyncope and fainting.

 Orthostatic hypotension is more common in older people.